 Mark reports the name in Greek as Joses, but Mark later calls him Joseph (15:47).
 So does Matthew 27:56.

 When the top Jewish leaders sentenced Jesus to execution, they had to clear it with the Roman governor, Pilate.
 How do you think they would have felt about having to clear their executions with the occupying forces?

 When Pilate asked if Jesus was king of the Jews, Jesus answered, “You said it” (15:2).
 That’s a strange answer, it seems.
 Bible translators aren’t sure what to do with it.
-One translation: “It is as you say,” (NASB).
-Another: “Those are your words” (NCV).
+One translation: “It is as you say,” (New American Standard Version).
+Another: “Those are your words” (New Century Version).
 What do you think Jesus meant?

-Pilate isn’t someone history describes as a Jew-lover.
+Pilate isn’t someone history describes as sympathetic to Jews.
 He slaughtered plenty of them.
 Mark doesn’t tell us why Pilate tried to free Jesus.
 Any guesses why Pilate tried three times (according to Luke’s version in Luke 23) to convince the crowd to let Jesus go?

 History scholars have a theory about why Pilate gave in and agreed to execute Jesus.
 The theory is that Pilate was already on shaky ground with Rome because the man who had recommended him for the job, Sejanus, was executed by Emperor Tiberius in AD 31, for plotting a coup.
 Pilate didn’t want the Jews causing a ruckus or, worse, going to Rome with a complaint about him.
 What do you think about that theory?